#1 Future space war

 #2 The absolute train wreck of an MC

 Sara starts the anime as a young girl, who lost both her parents and was then left all alone when her brother had to join the war on the side of the union.
-Knowing she’d otherwise never see him again, Sara confidently pursued an army career as well and became a Strain pilot.
-However, as her training neared completion, her brother made a return to their colony and massacred the population and military staff.
+Knowing she’d otherwise never see him again, Sara confidently pursued an army career and became a Strain pilot.
+However, as her training neared completion, her brother made a return to their colony and massacred the population.
 He even saw Sara again and still cut her down, leaving her for dead.

 After this incident, Ralph Werec became the greatest traitor to the union ever.
 Sara changed her last name and started her education anew, only to be forced to start as just a support unit.
-Her high marks leave her classmates envious and her traumatic experiences left her distant and disinterested in her peers.
-All she wants is to reunite with her brother, and not knowing why he turned traitor or why he didn’t think twice about killing her eats her up inside.
+Her high marks leave her classmates envious and her traumatic experiences left her disinterested in her peers.
+All she wants is to reunite with her brother.
+Not knowing why he turned traitor or why he didn’t think twice about killing her eats her up inside.

 I can’t go much further without getting into spoiler territory, but Sara is a disaster of a main character.
 I started out not liking her personality much and thinking she was rash and stupid, but it all started making a whole lot more sense when keeping her trauma in mind.
 It’s worrying to see how close Sara is to the edge of sanity and how even successes and friendly gestures only seem to worsen her mental state.
 Fascinating stuff.